sgalati528/E06b-Sound-and-Music/README.md

 # E06b-Sound-and-Music

+Exercise 6b for C220 at Indiana University by Samantha Galati

 This is an opportunity for you to create sound effects and music and make them a part of your games going forward.
 Fork and Clone this repository to your computer.

 First, you will need to download and install audio recording software.
 I recommend using [Audacity](https://www.audacityteam.org/download/), it is free and it should allow you to quickly accomplish the requirements of this exercise.